HOME › TEACHING › BIOLOGY & AI CURE

 Sophia Dong

-Sophia is testing whether mating system and sexual dimorphism evolve in concert—as sexual selection theory predicts—across game birds.
-She is measuring six skeletal dimorphism traits and scoring mating systems in Galliformes.
+Testing whether mating system and sexual dimorphism evolve in concert across game birds, as sexual selection theory predicts.
+Measuring six skeletal dimorphism traits and scoring mating systems in Galliformes.

 🕷️